-ArcGIS Web Adaptor is a required components of Portal for ArcGIS which allows you to integrate your portal with your existing web server and your organization's security mechanisms.
-You cannot deploy Portal for ArcGIS in your organization without ArcGIS Web Adaptor.
-For ArcGIS Server, AArcGIS Web Adaptor integrates with your existing server.
+ArcGIS Web Adaptor is used with Portal for ArcGIS to allow you to integrate your portal with your existing web server and your organization's security mechanisms.
+You cannot deploy Portal for ArcGIS in your organization without ArcGIS Web Adaptor or a comparable request forwarding and security technology.
+For ArcGIS Server, ArcGIS Web Adaptor integrates with your existing server.

 Benefits of ArcGIS Web Adaptor

 Integrate Portal for ArcGIS with your organization's existing web server.
 By including a web server in your site, you can host web applications that use your GIS services.